-Increased the civil penalties in subsections (a)-(d) & (I).
-See Historica notes.
+increased the civil penalties in subsections (a)-(d) & (i).
+See Historical

-- (b) Any employer who has received a citation for a serious violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of any regulations prescribed pursuant to this Act, shall be assessed a civil penalty of up to \$7,000 for each such violation. - (c) Any employer who has received a citation for a violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of regulations prescribed pursuant to this Act, and such violation is specifically determined not to be of a serious nature, may be assessed a civil penalty of up to \$7,000 for each - (d) Any employer who falls to correct a violation for which a citation has been issued under section 9(a) within the period permitted for its correction (which period shall not begin to run until the date of the final order of the Commission in the case of any review proceeding under section 10 initiated by the employer in good faith and not solely for delay or avoidance of penalties), may be assessed a civil penalty of not more than \$7,000 for each day during which such failure or violation continues. - (e) Any employer who willfully violates any standard, rule, or order promulgated pursuant to pub.
-1. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation Maintain criminal fines are increased to the public of the section of t than \$10,000 or by imprisonment for not more than six months, or by both; except that if the conviction is for a violation committed after a first conviction of such person, punishment Reform Act of the conviction is for a violation committed atter a first conviction of such person, punishment shall be by a fine of not more than \$20,000 or by Imprisonment for not more than one year, 1984, 18 USC § 3551 et seg.
-Se by the Seatencing Historical notes.
+(b) Any employer who has received a citation for a serious violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of any regulations prescribed pursuant to this Act, shall be assessed a civil penalty of up to \$7,000 for each such violation.

+(c) Any employer who has received a citation for a violation of the requirements of section 5 of this Act, of any standard, rule, or order promulgated pursuant to section 6 of this Act, or of regulations prescribed pursuant to this Act, and such violation is specifically determined not to be of a serious nature, may be assessed a civil penalty of up to \$7,000 for each violation.

+(d) Any employer who falls to correct a violation for which a citation has been issued under section 9(a) within the period permitted for its correction (which period shall not begin to run until the date of the final order of the Commission in the case of any review proceeding under section 10 initiated by the employer in good faith and not solely for delay or avoidance of penalties), may be assessed a civil penalty of not more than \$7,000 for each day during which such failure or violation continues.
-(f) Any person who gives advance notice of any inspection to be conducted under this Act, without authority from the Secretary or his designees, shall, upon condition, be punished by notes.

-See historical a fine of not more than \$1,000 or by imprisonment for not more than \$1,000 or by i a fine of not more than \$1,000 or by imprisonment for not more than six months, or by
+(e) Any employer who willfully violates any standard, rule, or order promulgated pursuant to Pub.
+L. 98-473 section 6 of this Act, or of any regulations prescribed pursuant to this Act, and that violation caused death to any employee, shall, upon conviction, be punished by a fine of not more than \$10,000 or by imprisonment for not more than six months, or by both; except that if the conviction is for a violation committed after a first conviction of such person, punishment Reform Act of shall be by a fine of not more than \$20,000 or by imprisonment for not more than one year, or by both.

+Maximum criminal fines are increased by the Sentencing 1984, 18 USC § 3551 et seq.
+See Historical notes.

+(f) Any person who gives advance notice of any inspection to be conducted under this Act, without authority from the Secretary or his designees, shall, upon conviction, be punished by notes. a fine of not more than \$1,000 or by imprisonment for not more than six months, or by